artefactual/archivematica-storage-service-docs/administrators.rst

 Deletion requests for transfers are automatically generated when all of the objects from the transfer have successfully been stored in AIPs.

-For more information about Fixity Status, see :ref:`Fixity <fixity>`.
+For more information about Fixity Status, see :ref:`Fixity <fixity-docs>`.

 .. _administration: